MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 - Create debit note, relate it with the original invoice and a financial reason that has a **Replacement** operation.
 The system fills in the third digit of the tax invoice number with **1**.

 We recommend that you create a new sales order when it's needed to create a credit note for cancellation and a debit note for replacement.
 When you create a replacement invoice, the original invoice should have a tax invoice number.
-The credit note with the reason **Cancelation** which created before replacement and the debit note with the reason **Replacement** should be related with the same invoice.
+The credit note with the reason **Cancelation** which was created before replacement, and the debit note with the reason **Replacement** should be related with the same invoice.

 To relate a credit or debit note with an original invoice, select **Credit invoicing** on a free text invoice, a sales order, or when you select a project invoice to create a credit note.